Lifespan: Tenbun 9 (1540) to 8/28 of Keichō 15 (1610)

 Title: Chief of the Right Division of Outer Palace Guards

 Siblings: Chitose, (Matashirō?, Yōsetsu), Yoshihisa, Toyohisa, Hidehisa

-Wife: [Formal] woman from the Kyōgoku clan
+Wife: [Formal] Daughter of the Kyōgoku clan

 Children: Tomohisa (illegitimate child while a guest of the Mōri clan), Amago Motosato (adopted)